-Successful turnarounds are most commonly associated with certain leadership qualities of the (new) Chief Executive Officer (CEO).Naturally, many of them are different than those of the previous incumbent.The change in leadership frequently causes a fundamental change in culture as well.
+Successful turnarounds are most commonly associated with certain leadership qualities of the (new) Chief Executive Officer (CEO).
+Naturally, many of them are different than those of the previous incumbent.
+The change in leadership frequently causes a fundamental change in culture as well.

-3.3.1 Educational Backgrounds and Academic Degrees of Current Healthcare CEOs have an MBA or MHA and did not study beyond it.
-Another 21% received only a bachelor's degree.
-Only about 15% of healthcare CEOs hold an MD or PhD.
-In addition, 5% percent have their JD, and 9% percent hold a master degree in any field.Interestingly, the number of hospital CEOs with the non-academic degree and license of "RN" and without an additional master's degree is on the rise.
-A total of at least 12 of the 17 new nurse leaders-turned-CEOs in 2023 were RNs, RNs and BSNs, or BSNs only.
+3.3.1 Educational Backgrounds and Academic Degrees of Current Healthcare Ceos the number of hospital CEOs with the non-academic degree and license of "RN" and without an additional master's degree is on the rise.
+A total of at least 12 of the 17 new nurse leaders-turned-CEOs in 2023 were RNs, RNs and BSNs, or BSNs only[24].